mrwonko/homepage/content/blog/2017/07-23-taskwarrior-letsencrypt.md

 So in the end nothing really special was necessary, it was primarily a matter of understanding what exactly all the settings do and that most places that say "cert" or "ca" (singular) actually accept files containing lists/chains, which mostly involved diving through the taskd source code and the gnutls documentation.

 Next step: writing a Windows Phone client!

+## Addendum:

+Remember to restart your taskd server when your certificate changes, or sync will fails once it expires!